 TONE: Press this button to select a tone while playing a cassette.
 The tone will be automatically set whenever you play a cassette tape.
-(This button is not available on the Bose radio.)

 SEEK: Press the up or down arrow to search for the next or previous selection on the tape.
 Your tape must have at least three seconds of silence between each selection for SEEK to work.